 Based on the City’s proximity to the airport there are several parks where drones are prohibited by Federal Aviation Administration regulations.
 For all other City parks, permits are required.
 Permits help filter out unsafe drone pilots by requiring that users show compliance with existing FAA certifications.
-See the FAA’s website at faa.gov/uas for more information.
+Visit faa.gov/uas for more information on certification.

 If you are hosting a private event at a City park and you want to use sound amplifiers or loudspeakers, you need a permit.
 This helps ensure that those hosting these events are aware of and have an opportunity to comply with the noise regulations in the City.